 On the one hand, too little IT security is dangerous and increases the risk of economic damage, while too much security is expensive and uneconomical.
 For all IT security measures, entrepreneurial risks and total costs must be balanced.

-On the other hand, IT security moves in a field of tension with different system requirements: operability, data protection, user comfort and interoperability, to name a few.
-Here, an increased security often comes with a limitation of aspects such as user comfort.
-The design goal in the area of IT security is therefore a needs-based IT security safety.
+On the other hand, IT security sits in tension with different system requirements: operability, data protection, user comfort, and interoperability, to name a few.
+Here, increased security often comes at the expense of an impact on aspects such as user comfort.
+The design goal in the area of IT security is, therefore, a needs-based IT security balance.

-Finding the IT security optimum (based on Keller, 2017)
+Finding the IT Security Optimum (based on Keller, 2017)